TylerSw1ft/Helpful-computer-wiki/How-Linux,-BSD,-UNIX,-and-macOS-relate-to-each-other.md

 # POSIX

-There is a family of standards called [POSIX](https://en.wikipedia.org/wiki/POSIX).
-It isn't necessary to know what POSIX is to understand the above relationships, just that it exists.
+There is a family of computing standards called [POSIX](https://en.wikipedia.org/wiki/POSIX).

 # Certified POSIX-compliant OSes